Cork Simon works in solidarity with men and women who are homeless in Cork, offering housing and support in their journey back to independent living.

 Carla is a Care & Support Assistant based in one of our five High-Support houses, which are staffed around the clock.
 “What I really love about the ethos of Cork Simon is that it gives people hope.
 People always get a second or a third chance.
 It’s very rewarding to work in an organisation that is professional while having an open door and an open heart to those in need.”

-Graham is our Addiction Counsellor working with an average of 16 people per week, with another 15 people on a waiting list for counseling.
+Graham is the Addiction Counsellor in Cork Simon working with an average of 16 people per week, with another 15 people on a waiting list for counseling.
 “Nobody wakes up and chooses to be an addict.
 It creeps in insidiously and before you realise, you have been enveloped by it.
 The one common thing everyone has coming through my door is a feeling of desperation – we all know what that feels like.”

 Patricia is the Housekeeping Assistant in our Emergency Shelter.
 She makes sure all resident areas are clean and comfortable for those who come to us for help.“In the last few years we have had a lot more young people stay in the Shelter.
 I can see that they’re completely lost and can’t find a way out of their turmoil.
 That’s the hardest part for me… having to see that happen to our young people.”